 When considering buying a new house, townhouse, flat or any other brand new home from a house builder, it is essential to do your own research, by accessing totally independent information.
 This will ensure you get the best quality new home, in the best location, at the best price, on a development that most closely meets your needs.
 Buying any home is the biggest financial commitment most people will make.
-So you need to be fully aware of all the facts before you get carried away with the sales and marketing experience that the house builders are so good at.
+So you need to be fully aware of all the facts and pitfalls before you get carried away with the sales and marketing experience that all the house builders are so good at.

 Thinking of buying a timber frame new home?
 Recent market studies suggest that the new generation of home buyers are totally unaware of the World In Action documentary in 1983 and are not anti-timber frame.
 Indeed house builders and timber frame companies are keen to promote the perceived environmental benefits of this method of construction.
 In 2010, one in four new homes being constructed is using timber frame construction.

 This website provides independent information for the UK new home buyer so they can fully consider all issues before buying a timber-framed new home.

 Caution: New home buyers!

 Many new home buyers end up deeply regretting their ill-informed decision.
 There are many pitfalls to trap the unwary!
 Please do carry out thorough research and follow the advice on this website before reserving any new home.

 Customer satisfaction and quality is at lowest since 2009:-

 98% of new homebuyers reported “problems” to their housebuilder within a few weeks.